thycotic/privman-docs/pm-intro/least-privilege.md

 In other words, tailoring a robust, role-based Application Control system is key to keeping your organization's employees working both securely and effectively, without notable disruptions.
 But managing local administrator and root accounts through Local Security is arguably the fastest way to lock down your network from malicious endpoint attacks that exploit administrator access.

-## Rollout Recommendation

-That's why Thycotic recommends a phased roll-out between the two sides of this equation.
-As example:

-1. Application Control: Set up learning mode policies on a group of test endpoints to learn about applications running on your endpoint machines (Event Discovery | Learning Mode Policies – Send Policy Feedback)
-1. Local Security: Begin managing your local user accounts (only) and defining local group membership (Local Security | Manage Local Users)
-1. Application Control: Tailor your policies so that they won't disrupt employee work (Creating Policies | Elevation Policies) but will block known malicious applications (Creating Policies | Example: Quarantine Specified Malware).
-Implement these basic policies across agents in production
-1. Application Control: Continue to tailor policies according to employee roles.
-Create a "Request Access" system for any unknown applications.
-(Creating Policies | Example: Application Execution Requires Approval (Workflow))
-1. Local Security: Once a workflow has been established between employees and the Privilege Manager Helpdesk, begin managing all local privileged accounts (ex: local admins) on endpoints.
-(Local Security | Details Tab)

->**Note**:
->Every implementation looks different when configuring Privilege Manager to work best for your organization.
+Every implementation looks different when configuring Privilege Manager to work best for your organization.
 The key is to know your goal and be smart about getting there.
-The User Guide will walk you through beginning configurations for both Local Security and Application Control.
+The [Getting Started section](../getting-started/index.md) will walk you through beginning configurations for both Local Security and Application Control.